openharmony/third_party_python/Doc/library/inspect.rst

    .. attribute:: BoundArguments.arguments

-      An ordered, mutable mapping (:class:`collections.OrderedDict`) of
+      A mutable mapping of parameters' names to arguments' values.
-      parameters' names to arguments' values.
       Contains only explicitly bound arguments.
 Changes in :attr:`arguments` will reflect in :attr:`args` and :attr:`kwargs`.

       Should be used in conjunction with :attr:`Signature.parameters` for any argument processing purposes.